By Alton Tabereaux, Contributing Editor.

 In July 2017, the Alcoa announced that the company would revise the situation at Warwick 269,000 tpy aluminum smelter in Evansville, Indiana (Figure 1), which had been permanently shut down in 2016.
 The company stated that three potlines with a total of 160,000 tons of capacity per year would be restarted in 2nd quarter of 2018 to supply the adjacent Warrick rolling mill.

-Following the implementation of tariffs in March, Century aluminum announced that it would will be able to add 300 jobs and invest over $100 million to restart production and upgrade technology at the Hawesville, Kentucky smelter.
+Following the implementation of tariffs in March, Century aluminum announced that it would be able to add 300 jobs and invest over $100 million to restart production and upgrade technology at the Hawesville, Kentucky smelter.
 In addition, Magnitude 7 Metals announced plans to reopen the former Noranda aluminum smelter in Marston, MO, with the aim of bringing two of the three production lines back into service over two years, beginning in 2018.
 The Magnitude 7 Metals smelter can support a production capacity of up to 263,000 tonnes of aluminum per year.

-Production by Region
+Production by Company

 The China Hongqiao Group is the largest primary aluminum company in the world with an annual production of 6.5 million tons in 2017 (Table II), representing a 9.5% increase from the previous year.
 During 2017, the company shut down several aluminum projects with a total annual production capacity of 2.68 million tons to comply with relevant government policies and strategies for the national supply-side reform of aluminum industry.